mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/uninstalling/index.md

 ---
+layout: layout.pug
+navigationTitle:  Uninstalling Edge-LB
-post_title: Uninstalling Edge-LB
+title: Uninstalling Edge-LB
-menu_order: 20
+menuWeight: 20
-post_excerpt: ""
-feature_maturity: ""
+excerpt:

-enterprise: 'yes'
+enterprise: false
 ---

 *Do not* use the GUI or CLI (Marathon) to create or destroy services managed by Edge-LB.
 Operations must be performed exclusively through the Edge-LB CLI.